jhipster/generator-jhipster-nodejs/README.md

 > - NestJS base app with web controllers, [swagger doc](https://github.com/nestjs/swagger) and [JWT or OAuth2 passport auth](https://github.com/nestjs/passport) services

 > - The app starts with four seed users (admin, basic user and anonymous roles), as standard JHipster monolithic app, with SQLite for dev and configurable sql db for prod.
-But from the 1.5.0 release you can choose mongodb that uses a memory version for dev/test
+MongoDB support is experimental in [TypeORM](https://github.com/typeorm/typeorm/blob/fdbb013d2279264e851dacc4c5c2e94567b65ab7/README.md?plain=1#L255) so is in JHipster NodeJS.

 > - The app uses [TypeORM](https://github.com/nestjs/typeorm) and asks you a question for another sql db or for mongodb